From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Discussion

 \paragraph{3-Sasakian Reduction} Another possibility to extend our procedure is to consider the dimensional reduction to 4d from a 7d $\mathcal{N}=1$ vector multiplet on a 3-Sasakian hypertoric manifold \cite{Polydorou:2017jha,Rocen:2018xwo,Iakovidis:2020znp}.
 Seven-dimensional 3-Sasakian manifolds are an $S^3$-fibration over a four-dimensional quaternion Kähler orbifold.
 However, when the $S^3$-action is free, the fibration is over a four-dimensional quaternion Kähler manifold.
 An example is the Hopf fibration $S^3\hookrightarrow S^7\rightarrow S^4$.
 For $n=2$, the perturbative partition function is given by a quadruple sine function and it is shown to factorise in contributions arising from the fixed point of the $T^2$-action on the four-dimensional base \cite{Iakovidis:2020znp}.
 In general, reducing on a sphere breaks half of the supersymmetry and thus, shrinking the size of the $S^3$, one ends up with an $\mathcal{N}=2$ theory in 4d.
 For example, we would expect to find both an equivariant version of Donaldson-Witten theory and Pestun's theory on $S^4$ from the same seven-dimensional theory.
 In general, one could consider the reduction to $\mathcal{N}=2$ theories from a generic quaternion Kähler manifold, thus enlarging the class of manifolds considered in our setup.
 Finally, we have shown how fluxes, whose nature is purely Abelian, arise from dimensional reductions along non-trivial $S^1$-fibrations over $B$.
 It would be interesting to understand what configurations arise when dimensionally reducing along $SU(2)$-fibrations.

 \paragraph*{Acknowledgments}

 We are grateful to Guido Festuccia, Jian Qiu, and Maxim Zabzine for stimulating discussions on the subject.
 We thank them, Matteo Sacchi, Leonardo Santilli and Itamar Yaakov for comments on the manuscript.
 We also thank Seidon Alsaody and Thomas Kragh for mathematical advice.
-RM acknowledges support from Vetenskapsrådet under grant 2018-05572 and the Centre for Interdisciplinary Mathematics at Uppsala University.
+RM acknowledges support from the Centre for Interdisciplinary Mathematics at Uppsala University.
 LR acknowledges support from the Shuimu Tsinghua Scholar Program.